KyleMcMaster/payroll-processor/README.md

     - `employeesCount`: Sets the number of employees created by the request
     - `payrollsMaxCount`: Sets the maximum number of payrolls created for each employee (random value 1-max)
 - Optional: Use `Create Seed Data` request in `PayrollProcessor.postman_collection.json` [Postman](https://www.postman.com/) collection

+#### Reset Tables / Queues and Data

+Finally, there's an endpoint to clear/reset all the data currently in the app.
+This can be useful if you are changing schemas and don't want to write migrations.

+- Turn on the Azure Storage Emulator
+- Run the functions project
+- Make a DELETE request to `http://localhost:7071/api/resources`
+- Optional: Use `Delete Resources` request in `PayrollProcessor.postman_collection.json` [Postman](https://www.postman.com/) collection